 Which of these tents can stand up to harsh rain and wind?
 And which tents are better suited to fair weather camping?

 Unless you’re camping in the desert, you’re likely to experience rain at one point or another of your trip.
 Good tents with a rainfly, well-built seams and floors generally keep you safe and dry in light rain, even if the tents are not rated as completely waterproof.

 The best 10 person tents for water-resistance in our review are the Teton Sports Sierra and NTK Larami GT tents.
 If you know you’re camping in cold and possibly rainy weather and want to be sure you’ll remain dry through the night, these are the top tents for you.

 Coleman tent models such as the WeatherMaster tent are generally rated as water-resistant and good for light rain, but these tents will likely need some sealant in the seams to withstand heavy rain.
 Without sealant there is always a risk that water could start leaking in from the bottom of the tent in heavy rain.

 Tent air circulation and condensation

 Winner: NTK Larami GT Tent

 The NTK tent is designed to deal with tropical climates in South America.
 This means the tent has excellent ventilation to help circulate cool air and push damp, warm air out even when it’s raining.

 The Coleman WeatherMaster tent also comes with angled windows which are superb ventilators in the rain.
 They let cool air to move into the tent whilst also stopping rain from coming in.

 Some of these tents include an electric access port or e-cable port that allows power to be brought into the tent for AC units.
 The TETON tent has an electric cable port to help keep the family cool in the summer.

 Top tent for standing strong in the wind

 Winner: NTK Larami GT Tent

 This tent is capable of withstanding windy weather with its NanoFlex fiberglass poles.
-And if you do run into a problem with the tent in the wind, NTK offer a lifetime warranty on their poles in case of bending in the wind.
+And if you do run into a problem with the tent in strong winds, NTK offer a lifetime warranty on their poles in case of bending in the wind.